megansquire/podcastProjectData/README.md

 #### Columns
 * castID - unique number for each cast member (primary key)
-* castName - most common name used for this cast member or sometimes real name if known
+* castName - most common name used for this cast member or sometimes real name if documented
 * primaryShowCode - show they are most associated with (based on number of appearances), maps to shows.showCode
 * aka - other name(s) this cast member may go by
 * notes - why this person might be notable, if any

 ## episodeCast.csv
-This is a list of the Cast members appearing on each episode.
+This is a list of the cast members appearing on each episode.

 #### Columns
 * episodeSeqNum - maps to episodeMetadata.episodeSeqNum (primary key)